 Urinary incontinence is a problem that causes considerable distress in many men and women.
-If you’re having problems making it to the toilet when you need to urinate or have other urinary difficulties, urologist Kashif Alvi, MD, of Urologic Surgeons of Arizona, provides compassionate support and effective treatments.
-Dr. Alvi has considerable experience in assessing and treating urinary incontinence using a variety of advanced therapies and cutting-edge surgical techniques.
-Call the Mesa or Gilbert, Arizona, office today to find out more or book an appointment online.
+If you’re having problems making it to the toilet when you need to urinate or have other urinary difficulties, at Urologic Surgeons of Arizona we provide compassionate support and effective treatments.
+Our providers considerable experience in assessing and treating urinary incontinence using a variety of advanced therapies and cutting-edge surgical techniques.
+Call the Mesa or Chandler, Arizona, office today to find out more or book an appointment online.

 Urinary incontinence is being unable to hold on to urine so that some leaks or flows before you get to a toilet.